unhammer/lfgalign/README.markdown

     than it looks, but I guess we could pretend it's "edit distance".)
   - is there any merging or other funny business going on?
 (Well, merging is still todo...)

+- Currently`get-links` in `add-links` also adds those links for which there is no actual f-structure alignment, only LPT-correspondence.
+But what should we do about these?
+Not add them at all?
+(Make it an option for now!)

 - Run Giza++ to get LPT-correspondence (criterion i in http://tlt8.unicatt.it/allegati/Proceedings_TLT8.pdf p.71--82, our